Mains03/Snake/README.md

 # Snake
-Snake game, make with python and pygame.
+Snake game, made with python and pygame.

 Enter to start and enter restart.